 - In most circumstances, prophylactic antibiotics are unnecessary.

 - Patients with a high risk of infection should be managed in isolation when in hospital and should receive prophylactic antibiotics and antifungals, regular mouth care including an antiseptic mouthwash such as chlorhexidine and food of low bacterial content.

 - For patients with absolute neutrophil counts consistently lower than 0.5 x 109/L, oral prophylaxis with an antibiotic should be given.

 - Patients with febrile neutropenia should be treated promptly with broad-range antibiotics; in those with persistent fever after the initiation of antibacterial drugs, intravenous amphotericin should be added.

-- Prophylaxis for Pneumocystis jirovecii (carinii) pneumonia should be given to all patients for at least 6 months after immunosuppressive therapy, bone-marrow transplantation, or high-dose cyclophosphamide therapy.
+- Prophylaxis for Pneumocystis jirovecii pneumonia should be given to all patients for at least six months after bone marrow transplantation but is not routinely given after ATG in Europe.

 - The major causes of morbidity and mortality from aplastic anaemia include infection and bleeding.

 - Complications of bone marrow transplantation - eg, graft-versus-host disease, graft failure.

 - Paroxysmal nocturnal haemoglobinuria and myelodysplastic syndrome commonly arise in patients with aplastic anaemia.